danieleavitabile/SIAP-paper-root-hair-spot-dynamics/README.md

-# SIAP-paper-root-hair-spot-dynamics
+# SIAP paper on root hair spot dynamics
-A repository for an article to be published in Siam Journal on Applied Mathematics
+This article has been accepted for publication on SIAM Journal on Applied Mathematics.
+References to the published version will be given in due course